Rpmalukani22/Flipkart-Clone/README.md

 ## Features

 - [x] <b>Flipkart Product Scraping</b>: Scrape Flipkart product data using Selenium, BeautifulSoup, and Python.
 - [x] <b>Browse through the Product Catalog comprised of 10,000+ products</b>, including categories, subcategories, and individual products, for easy exploration.
 - [x] <b>Search for products</b> using a robust search functionality to find specific items quickly.
-- [x] <b>Improved User Experience with Debouncing</b>: Implement debouncing techniques in search and input fields to enhance performance and responsiveness.
-Debouncing helps reduce unnecessary API calls by intelligently consolidating and delaying user input, resulting in smoother interactions and improved user experience.
+- [x] <b>Improved User Experience with Debouncing</b>: Implement debouncing techniques in search input fields to enhance performance and responsiveness.
 - [x] Experience <b>search auto-complete</b> suggestions, which dynamically provide recommendations as you type.
 - [x] <b>Dynamic Filters</b>: Filter products by various attributes such as brand, Flipkart Assured and more, to narrow down your search results.
 - [x] <b>Sort Search results</b> by price, ratings and search relevance.